Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Error terms for equidistribution and counting for metric and simplicial graphs of groups

 We are now in a position to prove one of the counting results in the introduction.

 {\bf Proof of Theorem \ref{theo:countintrograph}.} Let $\XX$ be the universal cover of $\YY$, with fundamental group $\Ga$ for an indifferent choice of basepoint, and let $\DD^\pm$ be connected components of the preimages of $\YY^\pm$ in $\XX$.
 Assertion (1) of Theorem \ref{theo:countintrograph} follows from Theorem \ref{theo:equidmetricperperrorterm} and its subsequent Remark.
-Assertion (2) of Theorem \ref{theo:countintrograph} follows from Theorem \ref{theo:equidsimplicialperperrorterm} and its subsequent Remarks (ii) and (i), respectively if $\YY$ is bipartite or not. \cqfd
+Assertion (2) of Theorem \ref{theo:countintrograph} follows from Theorem \ref{theo:equidsimplicialperperrorterm} and its Remarks (ii) and (i) following its proof, respectively, if $\YY$ is bipartite or not. \cqfd